Get exclusive money-saving offers and guides

 The Qantas and Emirates alliance gives you access to over 2,000 flight routes and 100 codeshare destinations.
 It also offers you more ways to earn and use Qantas Points or Emirates Skywards Miles, as well as matched frequent flyer status on eligible flights.
-Use this guide to learn more about the partnership and the benefits you can get as a Qantas or Emirates frequent flyer member.
+Learn more about the partnership and the benefits you can get as a Qantas or Emirates frequent flyer member.

 If you're a member of the Qantas Frequent Flyer or Emirates Skywards loyalty programs, this alliance also allows you to earn and spend points on flights operated by either airline through codeshare bookings.
 Depending on your membership status and fare class, you can also enjoy access to airline lounges operated by both Qantas and Emirates.